Poland says ‘everything indicates’ a Russian missile briefly entered its airspace and left

 Poland’s border with Ukraine is also the European Union and NATO border with Ukraine.

-Prime Minister Donald Tusk convened a meeting with the defense minister, military commanders and heads of national security bodies, followed by a meeting of the National Security Bureau.
-Tusk was also in contact with President Andrzej Duda, the supreme commander of Poland’s armed forces.
+Prime Minister Donald Tusk convened a meeting with the defense minister, military commanders and heads of national security bodies, followed by a meeting of the National Security Bureau with President Andrzej Duda, the supreme commander of Poland’s armed forces.

+Duda said through an aide that there was “no threat at the moment” and nothing to suggest that ”anything bad” should be expected.

+“The most important is that no one was hurt,” said the aide, Grazyna Ignaczak-Bandych.

 On Friday, Ukrainian officials said Russia launched more than 100 missiles and dozens of drones against Ukrainian targets overnight in what an air force official called the biggest aerial barrage since Russia’s full-scale invasion of Ukraine in February 2022.